POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

 In order to determine the modeled source classes that are most likely to result in ToOs for POEMMA, we model the occurrence of transient events as a Poisson process.
 The probability of POEMMA observing at least one ToO for a given source model as a function of time, $t$, is then given by:

-where $r$ is the expected rate of ToOs for the source model as determined from the cosmological volume, as derived from the neutrino horizon (see Sec.~\ref{sec:3a}), in which neutrinos would be observable by POEMMA, and from cosmological event rates for the source class taken from the literature (see model descriptions provided in Sec.~\ref{sec:3d}).
+where $r$ is the expected rate of ToOs for the source model as determined from the cosmological volume in which neutrinos would be detectable by POEMMA and from cosmological event rates for the source class taken from the literature (see model descriptions provided in Sec.~\ref{sec:3d}).
+The cosmological volume is determined from the neutrino horizon, $z_{\rm hor}$, which we calculate from Eq. (\ref{eq:numevents}) by determining the redshift at which $N_{\rm ev}$ is set equal $1.0$.
 In Fig.~\ref{fig:poisson}, we plot the probability that POEMMA will observe at least one ToO versus observation time for several of the source models considered in this paper.